LambdaLabsML/AIReviewer/Tutorial.md

 - GPT is able to generate useful review summaries and "better than chance" accept/reject recommandations.
 - GPT has a strong hesitancy to advise rejection.
-- Several attributes, such as "certainty" and "human raiting", can have directive impact on AI's recommendation.
+- Several attributes, such as "strictness", "certainty" and "human ratings", can have directive impact on AI's recommendation.

 ### Background: Paper Reviews